BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 • 5:00 pm

-This travel agency is ok for transport to Monte Alban, but I recommend not using them for guided tours.
-My friend went on one to Hierve de Agua and the guide mumbled and wasn’t enthusiastic at all and then he disappeared half-way through the tour.
+This travel agency is okay for transport to Monte Alban, but I recommend not using them for guided tours.
+My friend went on one to Hierve de Agua, and the guide mumbled and wasn’t enthusiastic at all.
+Then, he disappeared halfway through the tour.
 Then they dropped her off in the middle of nowhere.
-She’s 70 years old, doesn’t speak Spanish, can’t use Google Maps, and couldn’t walk very well.
-She got completely lost.
+She’s 70 years old, doesn’t speak Spanish, can’t use Google Maps, and can’t walk very well.
+It was late at night and she got completely lost.

 Autobuses Turisticos on Francisco Javier Milna Street

-They’re cheaper at MXN$90 but their bus isn’t as comfortable.
-It should take 30 minutes to get to Monte Alban but it took this company 1 hour because they kept on driving around the block looking for more passengers.
+They’re cheaper at MXN$90, but their bus isn’t as comfortable.
+It should have taken 30 minutes to get to Monte Alban, but this company took 1 hour because they kept on driving around the block looking for more passengers.

 Here are their times for Monte Alban: